rhit-kaurj1/CSSE375-Linter-Part-2/README.md

-This is the final project repository for CSSE 374 team:
+This is a continued linter project repository for CSSE 375 :

-JP Vastjens

-SK Nayeem

-Florence Medley

-Jasmeen Kaur (testing commit)
+Jasmeen Kaur
+Remi Schwartz